hal/console/README.md

 ### Local / NPM

-The `npm` module contains provides a npm package which launches a local web server at http://localhost:3000.
+The `npm` module provides a npm package which launches a local web server at http://localhost:3000.

 1. Add http://localhost:3000 as allowed origin
 1. `mvn install`
 1. `cd npm`
-1. `node index.js`
+1. `node server.js`
 1. Open http://localhost:9090

-If you don't want to or cannot build locally you can install the npm package `hal-next` which serves a somewhat recent version of HAL.next.
+If you don't want to or cannot build locally you can install the npm package [hal-next](https://www.npmjs.com/package/hal-next) which serves a somewhat recent version of HAL.next.

 1. `npm install -g hal-next`
 1. `hal-next`